watermelon-addict/IM-Study-on-Sea-Ice/README.md

 6.  (a) If ∆E is negative, the energy change is favorable since the energy is reduced.
 The spin value change is therefore accepted to $σ'_i$.<br/>

-&nbsp; &nbsp; &nbsp; (b) If ∆E is positive, the probability of the spin flip is determined by the Boltzmann distribution.
+&nbsp; &nbsp; &nbsp; &nbsp; (b) If ∆E is positive, the probability of the spin flip is determined by the Boltzmann distribution.
 In this case, another uniform random variable r between 0 and 1 is generated.
 If r is less than $P = e^{-β∆E}$, the spin value change is accepted; otherwise, the change is rejected and the spin value at i stays at $σ_i$.
 <br/><br/>